charmoniumQ/nix-documents/README.md

 - The syntax is prettier.
 - You don't have to run the compiler multiple times to get the right output.
-- Extensions can be scripted in Lua, which is more modern than the TeX language.
+- Extensions can be written in Haskell or Lua, which are both "nicer" than the TeX language.
 - The output is equally pretty, since Pandoc uses ConTeXt, XeTeX, or LaTeX under the hood.
 - You can still drop down to raw LaTeX from Markdown, if you must.
-This will only work when the output is PDF.
 - Alternatively, if you have a TikZ

 See [tests/markdown/index.md](tests/markdown/index.md) for an example.